Ram, also known as Ramdev, has been teaching yoga and meditation for about 40 years.

 When she came back to England she wanted to create a place which could be a haven for local people, offering therapeutic practices as well as a friendly environment where people could feel at home.

 Kriya is a qualified practitioner of the Buteyko Breathing Method.
 This is a modern technique which is very close to ancient yoga: the techniques are different, the way is different, but the goal is the same.

-Daniela was born in Austria, and started practicing yoga in 2002 and graduated from the Yoga Campus Teacher Training in 2014.
+Daniela was born in Austria, started practicing yoga in 2002, and graduated from the Yoga Campus Teacher Training in 2014.

 She continues to study, and takes inspiration from teachers like Doug Keller, Susanne Lahusen, Pete Blackaby and Raphan Kebe.

 yoga in the Austrian Alps

 She is interested in the evolution of modern yoga and brings to her teaching her experience of other somatic practices, dance and functional movement, as well as weight training.